 Clean and safe indoor air is essential in rooms where treatments or medical interventions are carried out – there must be no air pollutants and high air quality must be ensured.

 Viruses are common both in the doctor’s office and in the waiting room.
 In addition to a possible infection with Covid-19 or influenza, gastrointestinal infections can also occur.
-This makes hygiene measures all the more important, including the installation of high-quality air purifiers.
+This makes hygiene measures all the more important, including the installation of high-quality Medical Grade Air Purifiers.
 Air purifiers significantly reduce the virus concentration in the room air.

 Consistent hygiene and disinfection in hospitals, hospitals, medical practices, dental practices, nursing homes and retirement homes minimises sources of infection and interrupts impending chains of transmission.
-In terms of patient and employee safety, the use of efficient air purifiers in conjunction with standard hygiene protocols is a way of reliably disinfecting contaminated aerosols in the air on the spot.
+In terms of patient and employee safety, the use of Medical Grade Air Purifiers in conjunction with standard hygiene protocols is a way of reliably disinfecting contaminated aerosols in the air on the spot.
 A decisive quality component in the hygiene chain against germs of all kinds.

 ROOM AIR FILTERS AND FILTER DEVICES FOR MEDICAL PRACTICES